Disclosure of Employer Recruitment Activities and Practices

 • Do allow all employees (including non-U.S. citizens) to provide any permissible documents to establish their identity or work authorization during the employment verification process.

-• Do recognize that refugees and those newly granted asylum who have not yet received a Social Security number may not be fully able to complete on-line applications even though they are authorized to work in the U.S. indefinitely, and avoid creating unnecessary hurdles for such individuals.
+• Do recognize that refugees and those newly granted asylum who have not yet received a Social Security number may not be fully able to complete online applications even though they are authorized to work in the U.S. indefinitely, and avoid creating unnecessary hurdles for such individuals.

 According to the National Association of Colleges and Employers, the Department of Labor has sanctioned the following acceptable questions which an employer can ask a student to determine authorization to work: